Acts of Reparation to the Virgin Mary

-Catholic tradition and Mariology include specific prayers and devotions as acts of reparation for perceived insults and blasphemies against Mary, mother of Jesus, often known as the Blessed Virgin Mary to Catholics.
+Catholic tradition and Mariology include specific prayers and devotions as acts of reparation for insults and blasphemies against Mary, mother of Jesus, often known as the Blessed Virgin Mary to Catholics.
 Similar prayers as Acts of Reparation to Jesus Christ and Acts of Reparation to The Holy Trinity also exist.

 Some such prayers are provided in the Raccolta Catholic prayer book, first published in association with the Catholic Congregation for Indulgences in 1807.

 Additionally, the Five First Saturdays, also called the Act of Reparation to the Immaculate Heart of the Blessed Virgin Mary, is a Catholic devotion which, according to Sister Lúcia of Fátima, was requested by the Virgin Mary herself in an apparition at Pontevedra, Spain, in December 1925.
 This act of reparation has been approved by the Roman Catholic Church.

 In Reparation for Insults Offered to the Blessed Virgin Mary

 Words of the prayer from Raccolta:

 An Act of Reparation for Blasphemies Against the Blessed Virgin Mary

 Words of the prayer from Raccolta: